JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ```
 docker service ls
 ```
+It may take a minute for everything to spin up.
 If any container failed to start up, it will show up with "0/N" replicas, and it will need to be investigated before moving further.
 You can view the corresponding error by specifying the service name to `service ps`.
 For example, if jade-agent2 fails to start, you would type:
 ```
 docker service ps --no-trunc jacs-cm-test_mongo1
 ```